Posted on Leave a comment

 • Muscle relaxation

-This is why magnesium is often recommended in the evening or during periods of heightened stress.
-Many people associate it with a noticeable “calming” effect.
+This is why magnesium is often used in the evening or during periods of higher stress.
+People tend to notice it more when tension, restlessness, or a racing mind is the main issue.

 Electrolytes vs Magnesium: The Key Difference

-• You sweat easily or under-eat during busy days
+• You feel foggy or depleted during busy days

 • You feel wired but tired